lawrennd/old_talks/_ml/includes/recommender-data.md

 accumulator.share(share_type='writer', send_notifications=True)
 ```

-\notes{In your Google docs account you should be able to find a
+\notes{In your Google drive account you should be able to find a
 spreadsheet called 'COM4509/6509 Movie Ratings: Your Name'.
 In the
 spreadsheet You should find a number of movies listed according to
 year.
 In the column titled 'rating' please place your rating using a